Location: |

 The silver mine at Oberzeiring was once the biggest silver mine in the eastern Alps.
 Right where the show mine is today, in the Piergrube, lies a lot called Freudental (Valley of Joy), named such because of the enormous amounts of silver.
 The dimensions are impressive: the mining area is 25 km long, the tunnels are more than 40 km long.
 The most important mine was right below the village Oberzeiring, covering an area of 2 km by 3 km and up to 100 m deep.
 This is a guess, the exact depth and size is unknown as the mine is flooded to 35 m below ground.

-But all this ended in 1361, when the miners hit a lead of ground water and the mine was flooded.
-According to a chronicle 1,400 miners drowned, which makes this one of the biggest mining catastrophes of all times.
-But the mine could not be drained again, and so silver mining came to a final end, which meant the total destruction of all privileges during the next decades.
+But all this ended in 1361, when the miners hit a lead of groundwater and the mine was flooded.
+According to historic documents, 1,400 miners drowned, which makes this one of the biggest mining catastrophes of all time.
+And the mine could not be drained again, and so silver mining came to a final end, which meant the total destruction of all privileges during the next decades.
 In 1365 the right to mint coins was lost, in 1663 the mining jurisdiction was abrogated and transferred to Eisenerz.
-The Habsburgs tried several times to drain the mine and get hold of the silver, others tried too, but until today it was impossible to lower the ground water table enough.
+The Habsburgs tried several times to drain the mine and get hold of the silver, others tried too, but until today it was impossible to lower the groundwater table enough.
+However, there are also local legends how the mining came to an end, the most well-known is the following one.